-Confirming the trend of the past few years, almost half of all attacks reported by UDEFEGUA in the first half of 2018 have been cases of criminalization (defamation, prosecution, arbitrary and illegal detention).
+Confirming the trend of the past few years, most attacks reported by UDEFEGUA in 2018 have been cases of criminalization (defamation, prosecution, arbitrary and illegal detention).
 According to UDEFEGUA, criminalization has increased with no effective actions taken by the courts or the public prosecutor’s office to prevent or stop it.
-In the courts, judges have only taken actions that prolong the proceedings, order pre-trial detention – even when the charges do not warrant this – and extend the time the human rights defender spends in jail.
+In the courts, judges have only taken actions that prolong the proceedings, order pre-trial detention – even when the charges do not warrant this – and extending the time the human rights defender spends in jail.
 In light of this, the PDH stated in a press conference that the Ministry of the Interior has failed to take action with respect to the criminalization of human rights defenders and asked the MP (Public Prosecutor) to investigate not just the material but the intellectual authors.

-Finally, UDEFEGUA points out that a quarter of the attacks were against human rights defenders playing an important role in transforming attitudes about their own diverse realities.
+Finally, UDEFEGUA points out that 23% of the attacks reported by UDEFEGUA were against human rights defenders playing an important role in transforming attitudes about their own diverse realities.
 According to the PDH’s 2018 Annual Report on the Circumstances of the Activities and the Human Rights Situation, this statistic indicates how highly vulnerable women are in an environment in which men predominantly work.
 In addition to the men, women human rights defenders are frequently targeted by smear campaigns and efforts to stigmatize them.
 This also involves the filing of unfounded legal complaints, as well as illegal and arbitrary detention.
 This situation creates an extra burden for women in most cases, because they have the additional responsibilities of supporting and caring for the family, the organization and the community.

 The situation described above, along with the complicated socio-political scenario in the country, make it essential to continue the international presence and observation activities.